geocompx/geocompr/README.md

 Introduction
 ============

-This repository hosts the code underlying Geocomputation with R, a book by [Robin Lovelace](http://robinlovelace.net/) and [Jakub Nowosad](https://nowosad.github.io/).
+This repository hosts the code underlying Geocomputation with R, a book by [Robin Lovelace](http://robinlovelace.net/) and [Jakub Nowosad](https://nowosad.github.io/) and [Jannes Muenchow](http://www.geographie.uni-jena.de/en/Muenchow.html).

 The online version of the book is developed at <http://robinlovelace.net/geocompr/>.
 We plan to publish the hard copy of the book with CRC Press in 2018.